medic/medic-docs/configuration/csv-to-docs.md

 The `username`, `password`, `contact.name`, `place.type`, `place.name` columns are required to have functional users with new places.

-### Linking users to contacts created from csv-to-docs
+### Creating new users linked to contacts in CSV files

 To create user accounts for contacts that are created while running csv-to-docs action follow these steps.